Radiator Springs: The Town That Inspired Flash McQueen

 The soul of the village

-Flo in diecast: the owner of the V8 Cafe who has watched over the town since forever.
+Flo as a diecast: the V8 Cafe owner who has watched over the town since forever.